ovrdoz/vault-secret-engine-with-mysql/README.md

 vault read database/creds/my-role
 ```

-For effective testing, perform a test connection to mysql with the dynamic user and pass
+For effective testing, perform a test connection to MySQL with the dynamic user and pass

 ```
 mysql -u <dynamic-user> -p
 ```